-The Planning Department’s Transportation Group is responsible for the Major Thoroughfare and Freeway Plan (the City’s and its ETJ long range transportation plan).
-It also supports the development of City’s Transportation Policy and Regulations, provides technical support to the City’s Transportation Advisory Committee and maintains the City’s Travel Demand Model.
-It coordinates with the Houston-Galveston Area Council and other transportation agencies within the region and pursues federal funding opportunities for transportation planning studies and public-private partnerships.
+The Transportation Planning Division is responsible for the Major Thoroughfare and Freeway Plan (the City’s and its ETJ long range transportation plan).
+It also supports the development of the City’s transportation policies and regulations, provides technical support to the region’s Transportation Advisory Committee and the City’s Bicycle Advisory Committee, leads the Vision Zero for Houston Action Planning Process, manages the grant for Houston BCycle, the City’s bikeshare program, and facilitates discussion with TxDOT about the I-45 expansion, called North Houston Highway Improvement Program (NHHIP).
+It coordinates with the Houston-Galveston Area Council, METRO, and other transportation agencies within the region and pursues federal funding opportunities for transportation planning studies and public-private partnerships.

 The goal is to develop a GIS based online application that would identify planned, proposed or ongoing transportation planning, design, operational, maintenance and implementation projects within the City of Houston.
 Agencies that have GIS data or share the information in a similar format can be viewed through this application.